jeffora/GlimpseWiki/Data-Endpoint.md

 Remarks:

  * `version` - Describes the version numbers of the plugin packs in the system
-    * `pack` - Name of the plugin pack used to identify it
+    * `name` - Name of the plugin pack used to identify it
     * `current` - Current version of the pack described semantically (i.e. 1.1.3.2)
     * `channel` - What channel the pack is a part of (i.e. Alpha, Beta, Release)
  * `paths` - Describes the paths at which the client can access various resources